Glossary

 The English version can be found at bosai.net/e/en/index.do.

-See Kobe International Caravan Program
+Refer to the Kobe International Caravan Program.

 KIIF